-Among all alternatives evaluated, alternative D provides the greatest flexibility of management techniques, including options for use of non-lethal actions, within the context of a comprehensive, systematic management plan.
-By incorporating the use of qualified volunteers to assist in management activities, alternative D provides the NPS with opportunities to increase awareness of non-native ungulate issues and engage the surrounding community and general public in stewardship of park resources.
 Although alternative D would be expected to involve some increase over other alternatives in the time needed to achieve the population-level objective, this would not prevent the NPS from fully meeting its non-native ungulate management objectives.
 Although alternative D would likely include some additional costs and administrative oversight over other alternatives, these factors would likewise not be expected to prevent the NPS from fully meeting its non-native ungulate management objectives.
+The NPS would have the discretion to discontinue or expand the volunteer program depending on its effectiveness in helping the park meet its non-native ungulate management objectives.